trixi-framework/Trixi.jl/docs/src/index.md

 under Germany's Excellence Strategy EXC 2044-390685587, Mathematics Münster:
 Dynamics-Geometry-Structure.

+This project has benefited from funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the research unit FOR 5409 "Structure-Preserving Numerical Methods for Bulk- and Interface Coupling of Heterogeneous Models (SNuBIC)" (project number 463312734).

 This project has benefited from funding from the European Research Council through the ERC Starting Grant "An Exascale aware and Un-crashable Space-Time-Adaptive Discontinuous Spectral Element Solver for Non-Linear Conservation Laws" (Extreme),